cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 - User clicks one or more seed points as input on one frame.
 - User clicks at the top and bottom of a region of interest (on different frames) in an axial series.

 Although segmentation tools may have very specific uses (e.g. the last example above could be used as seeds for an AI-powered spine segmentation, by providing the spine's extent), segmentation mixins themselves are intended to be reusable in many contexts.
-For example the `freehandSegmentationMixin` is used in the core library in both the `FreehandScissorsTool` and `CorrectionScissorsTool`s.
 Other than their intended use case, segmentation mixins are functionally just mixins in the context of `cornerstoneTools`, so can be [injected by plugins like any other mixin](../third-party-functionality/index.md).

-As the input mechanisms can vary from simple to complex, segmentation mixins only have one required method, `_applyStrategy`.
+As the deliniation mechanisms can vary from simple to complex, the only requirement of a segmentation mixin is that it must call `BaseTool`'s `this.applyActiveStrategy(evt, operationData)` with the `operationData` it produces at the end of the delination cycle.

 Taking the `circleSegmentationMixin` as an example: